syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### layout
 {:#members:layout}

-To arrange the diagram elements on page
+Automatically arranges the nodes and connectors in a predefined manner

 ### layout. fixedNode `String`
 {:#members:layout- fixednode}

-Sets the fixed node with respect to which the layout will be aligned
+Defines the fixed node with reference to which, the layout will be arranged and fixed node will not be repositioned

 #### Default Value